mkucmus/doc/developer/installation/installation.rst

 .. note::

     After running docker-compose up you may wonder when it’s ready to use because you’ve got a message that keeps appearing all the time.
-It’s perfectly fine to see the message ``open_loyalty_mail | [APIv1] KEEPALIVE /api/v1/events``.
+It’s perfectly fine to see messaage ``open_loyalty_mail | [APIv1] KEEPALIVE /api/v1/events``.
     This message is shown my MailHog which is listening for incoming e-mail messages.
-Open Loyalty in the development mode doesn’t send e-mail to the world.
-All the e-mails are caught by MailHog.
-Learn more about `MailHog <https://github.com/mailhog/MailHog>`_.
+Open Loyalty in the development mode doesn’t sends e-mail to the world.
+All e-mail are catched by MailHog.
+To learn more about `MailHog <https://github.com/mailhog/MailHog>`_.

 If you don’t want to see messages from running containers run a docker-compose as a daemon ``docker-compose up -d``